aakashpatel379/ElevateSecurity_Assessment/README.md

 1. Enhance code for better time complexity.
 2. Maintain pandas dataframe for all operations.
 3. Simplify and Isolate few code blocks to create functions.
+4. Parallelize some of the calls and processing.

 Thanks for reading :)